Table of Contents

 Broadly Road Pavements are classified into three distinct categories based on the pavement material types

-There are three key types of pavements depending upon the materials used as shown below:
+There are three key types of pavements depending on the materials used as shown below:

 Flexible pavement is made of multiple layers named surface course, base course, sub-base, capping, and lastly the Geogrid.
 The surface layer is made of Asphalt material.